miguelcarcamov/csromer/README.md

 ```
 The result will be a `FaradaySource` object.

-### Remove frequency channels randomly as you were doing RFI flagging
+### Remove frequency channels randomly as if you were doing RFI flagging
 The framework also allows you to randomly remove data with the function `remove_channels` to simulate RFI flagging
 ```python
 # Let's say that we want to randomly remove 20% of the data